Amit0617/ethRPCtoREST/README.md

 #### Week 3:

 Specing out half of the RPC methods on OPENAPI.
 Merging some of the JSON-RPC methods into more generalised REST APIs, such as `/eth/block/hash/{HashOrNumber}`.
-Proposing some implementation details that would make interacting with execution-apis more user-friendly, such as using a `?useInt` flag for using integers in place of hashes for parameters like Index.
+Proposingsome implementation details that would make interacting with execution-apis more user-friendly, such as using a `?useInt` flag for using integers in place of hashes forparameters like Index.

 #### Week 4: